Observations in PIC: "Remembrance"

 While the original Bodum Le Pot cups and creamer were used in this scene, the sugar bowl and tea pot are not part of the original tea set.

 A shot of playing cards on TNG, like in "Measure of a Man".
 The back side of the playing cards seen here is unique and only appears in the episode.
 The front side of the cards in "Remembrance" is slightly different.
 The poker chips can also be seen up close here.
+A queen of hearts card is visible up close in "Collective" when the Borg Mezoti shows one of the poker cards left behind by Harry Kim to the ensign.

 Mars previously appeared on TNG in "The Best of Both Worlds II".
 It looks much more realistic in the Picard episode.